4awpawz/buster/README.md

 This *blending* of configuration data affords a lot of flexibility for managing your Buster configurations:

-* using command line configuration alone
+* use only command line configuration
-* using command line configuration in combination with either
+* use only configuration pased from a script
-* configuring and calling Buster from within a script
+* use command line configuration in combination with either .buster.json or with package.json

-## Suggested Approach To Configuring Buster
+## Example Project Configuration

 When working with a Node projects, for example, create 2 NPM tasks: